Last Updated on by Adriaan Du Toit

 Doing so not only gives you two months of free usage, it also discounts your monthly payments by an average of 15%, depending your number of subscribers.

 Pricing tiers for ConvertKit is also associated with the number of subscribers, but, unlike MailerLite advanced features aren’t available to all subscriber plans.
-There are two pricing tiers: Creator and Creator Pro.
+There are two pricing plans: Creator and Creator Pro.
 The only difference between these two plans is feature access.

 The more expensive plan offers subscribers advanced functionality like: Facebook custom audiences, a newsletter referral system, subscriber scoring, and advanced reporting.